DeadSecure/Odyssey/README.md

 > - If the config protocol is `"ws"` (websocket), the program will detect it but ignore it (since HTTP/1.1 is not supported in the newest version of xray-core).

-> - If the protocol of the target configuration is not **vless** or **vmess** then it was not in the testing scope of this project. you can test it yourself via the normal explained flow or add a issue to the project if you want it added.
+> - If the protocol of the target configuration is not **vless** or **vmess** then it was not in the testing scope of this project. you can  add a issue to the project if you want it added.

 > - The paid version of the project is **identical** to the open-source version — you only pay for configuration and VM hardware.